juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-63.md

 We ended up going to Sharn.
 Abel stayed in the ship tuning one of the rods to the Azure Sky.

-5 days ago an airship “The Act of Grace” crashed into the ambassadorial tower.
+5 days ago an airship "The Act of Grace" crashed into the ambassadorial tower.
 They’re not sure why, they’re investigating.
 The King’s Lanterns are leading the effort.
 They recovered all of the bodies.
 It’s a cleanup job.
 All in the airship died, as there was a fire.
 This officer thinks he was unsure, but thinks it’s strange that an airship had so many warforged.
 But they can’t fly an airship, so he doesn’t know.
 Blackarch is where the King’s Lanterns are, so we’re going there.